 Another important highlight of this camera is the fact that it uses a metering sensor, which is sensitive to both visible and IR light.
 The ISO sensitivity varies from 100 to 16,000, which will help you take HDR shots with ease.

 The D5600 succeeds a hugely popular D5500 made by Nikon.
-An ideal camera for beginners to the world of DSLRs, the D5600 has some amazing features, which includes SnapBridge, the technology that allows you to connect your camera to your smart device.
+An ideal camera for beginners to the world of DSLRs, the D5600 has some amazing features, which include SnapBridge, the technology that allows you to connect your camera to your smart device.
 You can easily transfer images from your DSLR to your smart device using this technology.

 What's more, the camera can be remotely controlled from the app on your smartphone.
 You will be able to see a live preview of the image being captured: ideal when taking selfies and group pictures.
 The camera will also capture location information and append it to the picture metadata.